BenJneB/StudUCLouvain_ionic-v4/README.md

 ### TIPS
 #### - To launch only one test page : replace the 'describe' with the wanted scope by fdescribe in <page_name>.spec.ts

+# README (for sections not in this README) :  https://github.com/UCL-INGI/StudUCLouvain
 ## Prerequisites
 - Download nodejs from https://nodejs.org/en/download/current/ It will install `node` and `npm`
 ```bash